 I can’t even count the times I’ve seen family and friends spend thousands of dollars on flights to various destinations.
 Most people are completely unaware of how and where to find flight deals, much less how to use points and miles to fly for free.
 My rule of thumb is this, if you spend over $1,000 for a flight anywhere in the world, then you paid too much.
 Have I paid more than $1k for a flight in the past?
 Absolutely, but I’ve honed my skills since then.
 Let’s run down exactly how to book the cheapest flights possible.

 My favorite flight searching tool: Google Flights

 Google Flights is the best flight search engine.
 All you need to do is enter a departure city and destination, as well as sample dates, and you’ll have access to the powerful calendar view (see photo below).
-This is the holy grail of flight search, and the simplest way to find a cheapest fare (lowest fares in green).
+This is the holy grail of flight search, and the simplest way to find the cheapest fare (lowest fares in green).
 Make sure to view other dates because there may be sales far beyond your search dates.
 Just click the arrows by the calendar to tab over to other months.

 Another great feature of Google Flights is the ability to use the map view known as “Explore Destinations”, it’ located just to the right of the calendar view above.
 It allows you to see the prices of other destinations from your departure city.
 I use this very frequently when there is a sale to Europe, in order to identify other sale cities, nearby.
 Another powerful feature is setting up a Google Price Alert to monitor price changes and book the cheapest flight possible.